Change is an inevitable occurrence in life, yet a constant challenge for most to embrace.

 The End of Kentico Portal Engine

-September 2020 drew an end to the development of any further portal engine versions by Kentico.
-However, Kentico will continue to provide hotfixes and security patches for portal engine version 12 until the end of 2021 and technical support until the end of 2022.
+September 2020 drew an end to the development of any further portal engine versions by Kentico, with the releases of hotfixes and security patches for portal engine version 12 ending in 2021.
+However, technical support for portal engine version 12 will continue until the end of 2023.
 After this, it will be MVC.NET and Core .NET at the heart of the Kentico technology stack.

 Why the Change to MVC